 Note that the common bond among all the ideal situations is the length of your content, specifically if you have a longer piece of content.
 There’s nothing like a good story to help you “disguise” the length of your content and make it seem a lot more digestible.

 After all, when you can draw in your readers to your content because it’s interesting, they’re likely to be more receptive to it and forget that, at its heart, it’s a marketing piece.
 And when that happens, you know you’ve created a really good piece of content that’ll be seen as high-value.

 The dramatic arc is a brilliant marketing complement

 Marketing is the tactic of trying to persuade customers to buy your product or service.
 There are many ways you can approach marketing today — the digital age is certainly not short of a plethora of different strategies.
 Ironically, when it comes to successful marketing, the traditional story format — largely unchanged since the first humans roamed the Earth — is still unbeatable.

-As the three examples above demonstrate, storytelling sucks your audience right into your brand.
+As the examples above demonstrate, storytelling sucks your audience right into your brand.
 It tells them about your product or service in a relatable way that they will remember.